mikevonwang/rhaetia/README.md

 Wrapper for an `<a/>` tag with a valid `href` attribute, that uses `push()` (by default) to take the user to that `href`.
 Used for intra-app links in single page apps, where a regular `<a/>` tag is undesirable because it would cause the entire app to reload.

-To use, place an `<Rhaetia.A/>` in your React component wherever you want an intra-app link, and give it an `href` attribute;
+To use, place a `<Rhaetia.A/>` in your React component wherever you want an intra-app link, and give it an `href` attribute;

 ```javascript
 <Rhaetia.A href='/photos'>{'Your Photos'}</Rhaetia.A>